UNDER YOUR SKIN – PERMANENT MAKEUP AND THE DIFFERENT APPLICATIONS OF MICROPIGMENTATION

 - Recommended only for young or medium skin types as well as thick skin e.g. Asian skin

 - Unsuitable for older customers with thin, sensitive or dry skin

 - Higher level of trauma compared to PMU, more bleeding and swelling during the treatment

 - No accurate control of scribing depth: if the treatment is performed too dee, colors will heal too cool or gray

 - Scars can occur, then neither laser treatment nor micropigmentation can help anymore

 - Results last only for 1 - 10 months.

-Micropigmentation vs. Tattoo: What is the difference?
+Permanent Makeup vs. Tattoo: What is the difference?

 Tattoo artists transform the emotions of their clients into a drawing that gets literally under your skin.
-People choose tattoos to remember important events in their own lives or a loved one, to decorate the body or to show the work of a well-known tattoo artist on their own skin
+People choose tattoos to remember important events in their own lives or a loved one, to decorate the body or to show the work of a well-known tattoo artist on their skin

 Generally, also a micropigmentation is a kind of a tattoo: the difference is that for the tattoo the needle penetrates the skin much deeper, the artist uses stronger colors and thicker needles as well as the machines have more power.
 As a result, the colors last much longer with a tattoo.
-In addition, the different skin areas require very different treatments.
+In addition, different skin areas require very different treatments.
 For example, the skin is relatively uniformly thick on the shoulder or arm.
-Skin on the face, however, can vary in thickness between the eye area and cheeks by several millimeters.
+The skin on the face, however, can vary in thickness between the eye area and cheeks by several millimeters.
 Also, PMU can be much more demanding, for example, when you create a lash line compression on the lower eyelid.
 The risk of causing irreversible damage is much higher for permanent makeup than for a regular tattoo.
 This requires a completely different skillset, education and experience from the artist.
 We help you with the right accessories and the best training, only amiea assists you with leading know-how and a worldwide community that is there for you.